isabakes/perspectives-on-el-salvador/index.md

 <h1 style="text-align: center;">Perpsectives on El Salvador, a Digital Collection</h1>

-![Image of exiting customs line at Dulles International Airport](assets/img/salvadoran-customs-line.jpg)
+![Image of exiting customs line at Dulles International Airport](assets/img/salvadoran-customs-line.jpg) *A mixture of Salvadoran-Americans and American tourists, waiting in a customs line to exit Dulles Airport in Virginia.*

 <p style="text-align: center;">~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~</p>